 Capital expenses include expenses to build or acquire any capital asset, or to rehabilitate and extend the useful life of existing assets.
 Details of these expenses can be found in the Ten-Year Capital Improvement Plan (CIP), later in this budget document.
-Significant projects in the FY 2019/20 capital plan include the Summer 2019 and Summer 2020 collection system rehabilitation projects, the Browns Valley trunk project and replacement of the West Napa Pump Station, and 2019 and 2020 treatment plant rehabilitation projects.
-The plan also includes the completion of the Coombsville recycled water truck filling station in the MST area, which is being paid for by Napa County.
+Significant projects in the FY 2020/21 capital plan include the Summer 2020 and Summer 2021 collection system rehabilitation projects, the Browns Valley trunk project and replacement of the West Napa Pump Station, the rehabilitation of the 66-inch Trunk Main, the Wastewater Treatment Plant Master Plan and the Pond Levee Repair.

 Debt service includes the principal and interest payments for all of NapaSan's outstanding loans.
 Debt service is approximately \$4.6 million, the same as last fiscal year.
-Debt service is anticipated to increase in FY 2021/22 when the debt service for the Browns Valley Road Truck and West Napa Pump Station project (SRF loan) and the 66" Trunk (Kaiser Road to IPS) Rehabilitation project financing begin.
+Debt service is anticipated to increase in FY 2021/22 when the debt service for the 66" Trunk (Kaiser Road to IPS) Rehabilitation project financing begins and again in FY 2022/23 for the Browns Valley Road Trunk and West Napa Pump Station Rehabilitation projects (SRF loan).
 More details on this new debt issuance can be found in the Debt section of this budget document.